evey201/schedule-system/README.md

 - Ability to Navigate between screens

 # Clone and Build project
--   clonie the project run Yarn install to build the react app
+-   clone the project run Yarn install to build the react app
 -   use yarn run dev to run the project

 # Login